 My friend crocheted this for me as a shower gift.
 She purchased the pattern from Etsy.
 This is of course adorable, and I have it hanging above the closet.

 This is the cute little setup on top of the tall dresser.
-I have an adorable mama and baby sloth, a framed globe photo to represent me, my husband, and my son (drawn by my sister!), potted succulents from Target and Ikea, and a framed map of the world with animals on it!
-The gold frame is from Amazon).
+I have an adorable mama and baby sloth, a framed globe photo to represent me, my husband, and my son (drawn by my sister!), potted succulents from Target, and a framed map of the world with animals on it (the gold frame is from Amazon).
 I also have a very cute personalized travel-theme piggy bank from Bloom Owl.
 It has Lorenzo’s name printed on top of it, and will be a great way to get him interested in saving up money for travel!

 These shelves were also handmade by my husband, but they are inspired by these floating bookshelves I saw on Amazon.
 I love how they are set up, as you can display books in a standing position.
 I filled it with all the sloth children’s books I could find, and of course a few stuffed animals!

 Here you can see a farther away view of the floating bookshelves, and the storage bench we have below it (topped with an awesome blanket my husband got in Mexico!).
 I also have a closeup of the bible verse calligraphy piece my sister hand-drew for me in blue.

 This was my passion project- in the weeks leading up to my son’s birth I couldn’t sleep, and so I stayed up late at night hand-drawing this overly detailed art piece.
 I call it “sloths around the world” or “international sloths”, but essentially I spent way too much time making it!
 It combines the travel and sloth themes, but probably not worth the amount of effort I put into it!